 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall, Spring, Summer.

-Prerequisite: Minimum grade of C in CRIT 103, CRIT 103W, or satisfactory test score; concurrent enrollment in CRIT 103 or CRIT 103W allowed.
+Prerequisite: Minimum grade of C in ENGL 115 or satisfactory test score; concurrent enrollment allowed.

 An introduction to the basic divisions of the philosophical discipline.
 The emphasis is upon the study of epistemology and metaphysics; tracing the historical progression of Western thought and comparing major philosophical systems of the West with those of the Non-Western world.